monsterkodi/ko/md/notes.md

 - *save term aliases in seperate file*
 - *make goto work with partial func names*
 - *add cursor positions to navigation history when goto in or jumping to file*
+- *open previous on second start of open command*

 - *jump to file (require|path)*
 - *jump to list when multiple matches*